jfvilasPersonal/jwta-controller/README.md

 This repo contains all source artifacts needed to create the Oberkorn controller of the [Oberkorn Authorizator project](https://jfvilaspersonal.github.io/oberkorn).

 ## Oberkorn Authorizator project
-Oberkorn Authorizator is a module created for having the flexibility to deploy JWT validation in front of any application project deployed inside a Kubernetes cluster where the access is managed via Nginx Ingress Controller.
+Oberkorn Authorizator is a module created for having the flexibility to deploy token validation (JWT or whatever token type) in front of any application project deployed inside a Kubernetes cluster where the access is managed via Nginx Ingress Controller.

-The JWT Authorizator project is made up of several components:
+The Oberkorn authorizator project is made up of several components:
   - *Custom Resource Definitions*.
-The way a JWT Authorizator can be deployed is based on kubernetes CRD's.
-You can see examples in the JWT Authorizator repositories explaning how to build and deploy an authorizator using such CRD's.
+The way a Oberkorn authorizator can be deployed is based on kubernetes CRD's.
+You can see examples in the Oberkorn Authorizator repositories explaning how to build and deploy an authorizator using such CRD's.
   - *Controller*.
 Creating CRD's is a good starting point, but for the CRD's to do something useful, you need to have a controller who can listen for CRD events (resource creation, resource modification and resource deletion).
-The JWT Authorizator controller is deployed to kubernetes as a Deployment.
+The Oberkorn controller is deployed to kubernetes as a Deployment.
   - *Authorizator*.
 The Authorizator is the component in charge of managing users requests and deciding, according to specs included in the CRD's, where to approve or deny access requests to web resources.

 This repo contains everything you need to deploy an Oberkorn Controller.

 ## Oberkorn controller operation
-The Oberkorn controller is the responsible of listening for JWT Authorizator operations, that is, the controller listens for cluster events regarding the management of JWT Authorizators: creation of new authorizators, deletion of modifications.
+The Oberkorn controller is the responsible of listening for Oberkorn authorizator operations, that is, the controller listens for cluster events regarding the management of Oberkorn authorizators: creation of new authorizators, deletion of modifications.

 ### Authorizator creation
-When a new JWT Authorizator is created, the controller receives an "ADDED" event from the control plane of the kubernetes cluster and performs following tasks:
+When a new Oberkorn authorizator is created, the controller receives an "ADDED" event from the control plane of the kubernetes cluster and performs following tasks:

   - Validates the request.
   - Creates a config map containing all the configuration that the authorizator needs for working.